FusionAuth/fusionauth-site/astro/localcode/quickstart-wordpress-web/README.md

 > [!WARNING]
 > This repository is generated from content that lives at [github.com/FusionAuth/fusionauth-site](https://github.com/FusionAuth/fusionauth-site/tree/main/astro/localcode/quickstart-wordpress-web).
 Changes to files here _will be overwritten by that automation_.
 File an issue or pull request with [fusionauth-site](https://github.com/FusionAuth/fusionauth-site) instead.

-- remove search from compose file
-- reset && docker compose down -v && docker compose up

-This repo holds an example Wordpress application that uses FusionAuth as the identity provider.
+This repo holds an example WordPress application that uses FusionAuth as the identity provider.

 This repository is documented at https://fusionauth.io/docs/quickstarts/quickstart-wordpress-web.